Dakoda Armstrong: Xfinity Series

 Armstrong joined JGL Racing in 2016, driving the No. 28 Toyota Camry.
 He would then return to JGL Racing in 2017.
-This 2017 season, he scored two top-five finishes: At Iowa Speedway, on June 24, for the race of 2017 American Ethanol E15 250, he finished 5th place, but on 4 July weekend on July 1 (was supposed to be June 30, but postponed because of persistent rain) for the race of 2017 Coca-Cola Firecracker 250, he scored a career-best of 3rd place.
+This 2017 season, he scored two top-five finishes: At Iowa Speedway, on June 24, for the race of 2017 American Ethanol E15 250, he finished fifth place, but on 4 July weekend on July 1 (was supposed to be June 30, but postponed because of persistent rain) for the race of 2017 Coca-Cola Firecracker 250, he scored a career-best of third place.
 However, Armstrong was released by the team on September 25 for a lack of sponsorship.
 Later in the season, Armstrong was seen in the JGL pit area, though he did not clarify if he had any role with the organization.

 Later career

 In 2018, Armstrong finished 12th at the ARCA/CRA Super Series's Redbud 400 stock car race at Anderson Speedway.

-In 2021, he entered two USAC Sprints non-points races at the Indianapolis Raceway Park, finishing 5th at the Thursday Night Thunder Homecoming and 10th at the Hoosier Classic.
+In 2021, Armstrong entered two USAC Sprints non-points races at the Indianapolis Raceway Park, finishing fifth at the Thursday Night Thunder Homecoming and tenth at the Hoosier Classic.

 In 2022, Armstrong finished second at Anderson's Little 500 sprint car race, and was runner-up at the Indiana-based 500 Sprint Car Tour.
 He also entered four USAC Midgets non-points races at the Indianapolis Raceway Park, with a best result of third at the Carb Night Classic.